1ssb/torchkan/README.md

 As this model is still under study, further exploration into its full capabilities is ongoing.
 Please send in questions and crtiques.
 I do not have an exact background in Computing so I maybe making silly mistakes here and there, do kindly forgive them and contribute.

-**PyPI pipeline might not work as expected: Number of changes have been made and not stabilized nor cleaned, it's recommended to use the git cloned version for now.
-I will repair that workflow pipeline ASA I can.
-Thanks!**
+**PyPI pipeline might not work as expected, is deprecated and not maintained as of now**

 ---